-GMP is responding to requests from the Churches of Christ Conference office in Vanuatu and $10,000 has been made available immediately.
-Initially funds will be used to support evacuees in Santo and dispersed through the Churches of Christ in Vanuatu and the Vanuatu Council of Churches Disaster Response program.
+In September, the Vanuatu Government ordered the entire population (approximately 11,000 people) of Ambae, an Island in the north of Vanuatu, to immediately evacuate.
+GMP initially responded to requests from the Churches of Christ Conference office in Vanuatu, making $10,000 available immediately.
+Those funds were used to support evacuees in Santo and dispersed through the Churches of Christ in Vanuatu and the Vanuatu Council of Churches Disaster Response program.

 You can give using the side panel found on the right hand side of this page, or download the giving form.
 Donations over $2 to the COCOA Ambae Emergency Appeal are tax-deductible.